BitCurator/bitcurator-salt/README.md

 If you wish to build the environment from scratch on your own physical host or VM, follow the instructions below.
 An internet connection is **required** during installation.

-## Install Ubuntu (22.04LTS or 20.04LTS)
+## Install Ubuntu (24.04 LTS, 22.04LTS, or 20.04LTS)

-Download the most recent 64-bit Ubuntu 22.04 Desktop image from https://releases.ubuntu.com/jammy/ and install on your local machine or in a VM.
+Download the most recent 64-bit Ubuntu 24.04 Desktop image from https://releases.ubuntu.com/jammy/ and install on your local machine or in a VM.
 If you're using a VM, we recommend allocating a minimum of 8GB of RAM and 64GB of disk space to the instance.
-You may also use a release of Ubuntu 20.04LTS if needed.
+You may alternatively use previous LTS releases of Ubuntu (22.04LTS or 20.04LTS) if needed.

 To remain consistent with the default configuration of BitCurator, when prompted use **BitCurator** for the Full Name, **bcadmin** for the username, and **bcadmin** for the password.